paul-grassi/800-63-3/sp800-63c/sec7_security.md

--   *Secondary authenticator capture* – An attacker may use a session hijacking attack to capture the secondary authenticator when the verifier transmits it to the Subscriber after the primary authentication step, or the Attacker may use a man-in-the-middle attack to obtain the secondary authenticator as it is being used by the subscriber to authenticate to the RP.
+-   *Secondary authenticator capture* – An attacker may use a session hijacking attack to capture the secondary authenticator when the verifier transmits it to the subscriber after the primary authentication step, or the attacker may use a man-in-the-middle attack to obtain the secondary authenticator as it is being used by the subscriber to authenticate to the RP.
 If, as in the indirect model, the RP needs to send the secondary authenticator back to the